 HL 7 ICSR Vocabularies(XLS - 1.2MB)

-MS Excel spreadsheet listing the vocabularies of compliant GL-42 ICSR data elements section - for use in filling out Form FDA 1932
+MS Excel spreadsheet listing the vocabularies of compliant GL-42 ICSR data elements section - for use in filling out Form FDA 1932 (2010 version)

 Electronic Transmission Implementation Specifications (Step By Step)(PDF - 816KB)

 Technical instructions for building compliant HL7 animal ICSRs